Constant-Kay/MyFirstRepository/README.md

 # MyFirstRepository
-contains all assignment works in R
+contains all assignments work in R